dernasherbrezon/r2cloud/README.md

 1. Install r2cloud
   - From the image.
 This is the easiest way to install r2cloud on Raspberry PI.
 It will require brand new SD card:
     - Download the [latest](http://apt.leosatdata.com/dist/image_2024-05-04-r2cloud-lite.zip) official image
     - Insert SD card into the card reader and flash it.
-You could use [Etcher](https://etcher.io) to do this
+You could use [Raspberry PI Imager](https://www.raspberrypi.com/software/) or [Etcher](https://etcher.io) to do this
     - Insert SD card into the card reader and create file ```r2cloud.txt``` in the root directory.
 This file should contain any random string.
 This string is a login token.
 This token will be used during initial setup.

   - Or from [repository binaries](https://leosatdata.com/apt.html).
 Suitable for Ubuntu or Debian: